syncfusion-content/fileformat-docs/File-Formats/DocIO/mail-merge/mail-merge-options.md

 {% endhighlight %}

 {% endtabs %}

+You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/DocIO-Examples/tree/main/Mail-Merge/Remove-empty-paragraphs).

 N>If any white space or line break exists in the merge field's parent paragraph, then it will not be considered as empty paragraph and not removed during mail merge process.